eggstoastbacon/PowerShell--Eggjobs-Dynamic-Job-Function/README.md

 #// $myjobvar needs to be used in your command as a placeholder for an item in your record array.

 #Command is more than one line?
 Create a variable with your command as a string in parenthesis and pass the variable to command, just make sure to include $myjobvar where necessary.

+example:

+$mycustomcommand = '
+$myjobvar | $line1
+$myjobvar | $line2
+$myjobvar | $line3
+'
+createEggJob -jobs 4 -exp_records 'get-content c:\temp\list.txt' -command $mycustomcommand

 #Params: